will-murphy/upbeat/to-do.md

 - Auto focus when hit reply
 - Hit enter goes to next field
 - Hit enter in link field
-- Correct link for apple.com
+x Correct link for apple.com
-- Notifications orphan
+x Notifications orphan

 Part Deux
 - The profile colors seem off: light green is too saturated, red is too close to the "new post" button, who would use brown?